Dog tag: Poland

 The first dog tags were issued in Poland following the order of the General Staff of December 12, 1920.
 The earliest design (kapsel legitymacyjny) consisted of a tin-made 30×50 mm rectangular frame and a rectangular cap fitting into the frame.

 Soldiers' details were filled in a small ID card placed inside the frame, as well as on the inside of the frame itself.
 The dog tag was similar to the tags used by the Austro-Hungarian Army during World War I. In case the soldier died, the frame was left with his body, while the lid was returned to his unit together with a note on his death.
 The ID card was handed over to the chaplain or the rabbi.

 In 1928, a new type of dog tag was proposed by gen. bryg.
 Stanisław Rouppert, Poland's representative at the International Red Cross.
 It was slightly modified and adopted in 1931 under the name of Nieśmiertelnik wz.
 1931 (lit.
 'Immortalizer, pattern 1931').

 The new design consisted of an oval piece of metal (ideally steel, but in most cases aluminum alloy was used), roughly 40 by 50 millimeters.
-There were two rectangular holes in the middle to allow for easier breaking of the into halves.
+There were two rectangular holes in the middle to allow for easier breaking of them into halves.

 The halves contained the same set of data – name, religion, place of birth, year of birth – and were identical, except the upper half had two holes for a string or twine to go through, and the lower had one hole.

 The 2008 pattern (wz.
 2008) specifies two Stadium-shaped 0.8mm-thick 51×27mm tags with a 3mm hole, made of heat-resistant steel, engraved with: